 “A photographer teaching about building a website!?”
 This thought is most probably hovering in your mind right now, and it might mislead you.
 But trust me on this one, I have a strong background in system engineering and have been building photography websites for about 15 years now.
-Bear with me and read along to learn what my immense experience has to offer.
+Bear with me and read along to learn what my immense experience offers.

-Like I mentioned before I have been building my sites and tried many different platforms and options in the last 15 years, even before SEO was all the rage like nowadays.
+Like I mentioned before, I have been building my sites and tried many platforms and options in the last 15 years, even before SEO was all the rage like nowadays.

 Look for inspiration

 I do this all the time.
 Whenever I have an assignment or a personal project, the same applies in this case.
 Photographers, are visual artists and visuals inspire us the most.
 What better way to get inspired than to look at the websites of the photographers you admire?
 Another good resource to find inspiration is to look for web templates, specifically photography-related ones, so you get a clear idea.
 Forget what platform it is for now.
 At this stage, what you want to do is spend some time gathering good examples of what you like.